Flutterando/hasura_connect/packages/hive_cache_interceptor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install Hasura Connect and Hasura Firebase Performance in your project you can follow the instructions below:
+To install Hasura Connect and Hive Cache Interceptor in your project you can follow the instructions below:

 a) Add in your pubspec.yaml: